johlym/johnathan-org/src/_posts/2018-12-23-spinupwp-the-best-service-for-deploying-self-hosted-wordpress.md

 Name the database and its user and password:

 ![](/content/images/wp-content/uploads/2018/12/spinupwp_site_deployment_configuration_2-2-1024x611.jpg)
-_Naming the database, setting the WordPress’ database access username, and the user’s password._
+_Naming the database, setting the WordPress' database access username, and the user's password._

 Name the site and create the admin user and its username and password:

 ![](/content/images/wp-content/uploads/2018/12/spinupwp_site_deployment_configuration_3-2-1024x711.jpg)
 _Give the site a name, set the admin username, the admin email, and password._

-And that’s it!
-After a few minutes it’ll appear on your dashboard:
+And that's it!
+After a few minutes it'll appear on your dashboard:

 ![](/content/images/wp-content/uploads/2018/12/spinupwp_site_dashboard-2-1024x626.jpg)
 _A complete, ready-to-go WordPress site._

-Once the site is live, you’ll be able to control certain aspects about it like SSL and caching settings.
-If the site ever needs to disappear, this is also where you’d delete it.
+Once the site is live, you'll be able to control certain aspects about it like SSL and caching settings.
+If the site ever needs to disappear, this is also where you'd delete it.

 From end to end, this process takes about 20 minutes.
-If you’re in the market to host an array of WordPress sites for clients or you have a lot of unique blogs you keep operating, this is the way to go.
-I’d even go so far as to say it’s worth migrating your WordPress blog to a SpinupWP-created instance of WordPress just for the pre-configured caching and security hardening.
+If you're in the market to host an array of WordPress sites for clients or you have a lot of unique blogs you keep operating, this is the way to go.
+I'd even go so far as to say it's worth migrating your WordPress blog to a SpinupWP-created instance of WordPress just for the pre-configured caching and security hardening.

 ## Summary

 This service is killer and priced very competitively.
-Since they’re still fresh, everyone that signs up gets special pricing, starting at $6/month for the first three months with unlimited sites on one server or $9/month for the first three months with unlimited sites on up to three servers (+$5/month for every server thereafter).
+Since they're still fresh, everyone that signs up gets special pricing, starting at $6/month for the first three months with unlimited sites on one server or $9/month for the first three months with unlimited sites on up to three servers (+$5/month for every server thereafter).
 The fact that one can pay $6 to have a WordPress site appear in mere moments is awesome.
 If your goal is to only ever deploy one site, paying $6 for one month and cancelling is still absolutely worth it.

 [Sign up for SpinWP right now](https://johnathan.org/goto/spinupwp) and safe yourself time and sanity.
-You’ll be glad you did and even more, you’ll wonder how you managed to deploy WordPress on servers before today.
+You'll be glad you did and even more, you'll wonder how you managed to deploy WordPress on servers before today.